Image Source: Courtesy of Jane Gershovich / OL Reign

 At Wake Forest University, a "large majority of the racial diversity is made up by the student-athlete population, but there's not enough representation of student athletes on student councils and donor meetings and things like that," Hammond stressed.
 As a member of the student-athlete advisory committee, she drafted a letter her junior year to the university's president that called for more racial diversity and representation, and it turned into what she deems a productive conversation between the student-athlete advisory committee and him. ("I wrote that draft I think 30 times," she recalled.)

 Hammond, too, is on board with the coalition of Black players that has formed in the NWSL this summer.
 They don't have a name yet, to her understanding, but they did put their first statement out in August.
 "I did not realize how few Black players there are in the NWSL," she said (at one point in 2019, there were 32 Black players listed on rosters, making up less than eight percent of the league).
-So, hopefully, she said, "it's a way that, as a unified front, we can advocate for more representation from the top down."
+"It's hopefully a way that, as a unified front, we can advocate for more representation from the top down."

 When asked what she would say to those who criticize athletes for speaking up about racism and social issues, Hammond was clear.
 "I always just think it's funny that people are willing to take athletes as icons and transformative people when it suits them and when it makes them comfortable.
 But when athletes are willing and able to use their platforms, it's like people don't want to hear the stories anymore, and I think that's unfair," she stated.
 "I think it's unfair for people to idolize athletes and expect them not to use their public platforms for what they want their voices to be heard for."